 We know that the result of the 2010 elections will be gridlock, because the federal government is just wired that way.
-Even if Democrats manage to by some miracle keep the House and Senate, they’ll lose some seats in the upper chamber, enough to enable a successful filibuster of any initiative worth passing.
+Even if Democrats manage to by some miracle keep the House and Senate, they’ll lose some seats in the upper chamber, enough to enable a successful filibuster to any initiative worth passing.
 And I don’t see a Senate Democratic caucus under siege doing a whole lot to change that.
 And if Republicans take even one chamber of Congress, they will control some level of the appropriations process, and the budget resolution that funds the government.
 The resulting gridlock could easily lead to a government shutdown.
 The Republicans are actually salivating at the prospect of this, and have learned the lesson from the 1995 shutdown controversy that they simply lacked the will to carry forward their demands.
 Here’s Spencer Bachus, who would chair the House Financial Services Committee if Republicans win, framing it as Obama “forcing” Republicans to shut down the government:

 BACHUS: I would think when we send the spending bills to the president he will veto them, and then the hard vote will be when he sends them back and we will be faced with another situation where he will probably try to force us to shut government down and we are going to have to be brave this time.